 Family Setup lets users set up their children's Apple Watches without needing a dedicated iPhone.
 Children in the household get their own phone number for each Apple Watch, allowing the family to keep in touch even if the kids don't have phones.

 Family Setup lets parents specify with which contacts children can communicate.
 Parents can also get automatic location notifications to keep tabs on where their family is.
 Kids can use their Apple Watch to track their movement and all Apple Watch activity features.

 Schooltime Mode is a feature that helps kids stay focused in class.
 It limits available features, activates Do Not Disturb during the school day, and provides a unique watch face.

 Family Setup requires cellular Apple Watches, Series 4 or later.

 What it lacks

-The Apple Watch Series 6 can take blood-oxygen levels during use and manually by doing a 15-second reading.
+The Apple Watch Series 6 and later can take blood-oxygen levels during use and manually by doing a 15-second reading.
 This information can determine how much oxygen passes into the bloodstream, indicating lung conditions and other ailments.